-(a) Backward error (3.8) for varying floating-point precisions.
+(A) Backward error (3.8) for three floating-point precisions.

-(b) Forward error (3.9) with multiplications performed in single precision, either classically or by Strassen's algorithm.
+(B) Forward error (3.9) with multiplications performed in single precision, either classically or by Strassen's algorithm.

-possible drawback of Strassen's algorithm is that the constants in the error bound are much larger: for example, for matrix multiplication, the constant b in (2.6) increases to $O(b^{\log_2 12}) \approx O(b^{3.6})$ [11], [13, sec.
+approximations do not satisfy useful componentwise error bounds.
+Interestingly, this means that algorithms that sacrifice componentwise stability for speed, such as the 3M algorithm to multiply complex matrices with only three real multiplications [12], or fast matrix algorithms such as Strassen's algorithm, are much more attractive when used on LR matrices, since only normwise stability can be expected anyway.
+Another possible drawback of Strassen's algorithm is that the constants in the error bound are much larger: for example, for matrix multiplication, the constant b in (2.6) increases to $O(b^{\log_2 12}) \approx O(b^{3.6})$ [11], [13, sec.
 23.2.2].
 This larger constant is insignificant for LR matrices because the low-rank errors dominate the floating-point ones, and so the constant c in (3.2) has essentially no impact on the overall error.
 This is illustrated in Figure 3.1b, where we compare the error2 for computing the product of two full matrices, Z=AV, with that for computing the product of an LR matrix with a full one, $Z=\widetilde{A}V$, for multiplication performed classically and by Strassen's algorithm.
-While the use of Strassen's algorithm leads to an error larger by about an order of magnitude for the product Z=AV, the error for the product $Z=\widetilde{A}V$ is unaffected as long as the threshold ε is large enough to hide the larger constant of Strassen's algorithm.
+While the use of Strassen's algorithm leads to an error larger by about an order of magnitude for the product Z=AV, the error for the product $Z=\widetilde{A}V$ does not increase as long as the threshold ε is large enough to hide the larger constant of Strassen's algorithm.